datawire/ambassador-docs/docs/emissary/pre-release/topics/running/debugging.md

 every request.
 It can be useful for understanding why connections are being closed or if Envoy or the upstream service is the source of the error.

-You can turn on Debug mode in the [Edge Policy Console](../../using/edge-policy-console)

 #### $productName$ debug logging

 $AESproductName$ is built on top of $OSSproductName$ and runs an